General

 Germany

-Country Report: General Last updated: 05/06/24
+Country Report: General Last updated: 19/06/26

 Author

-Asylum seekers are generally not detained as long as their application is not finally rejected and as long as they have a permission to stay (Aufenthaltsgestattung).
-However, some exceptions have been introduced with recent legal changes.
+Responsibility for detention, including detention pending removal (Abschiebungshaft), lies with the Federal States.
+Asylum applicants are generally not detained as long as their application is not finally rejected and as long as they have permission to stay (Aufenthaltsgestattung).
+However, there are exceptions.
 In cases of applications which have been rejected as inadmissible or manifestly unfounded, a removal order may take effect regardless of legal remedy, unless a court grants an interim measure suspending such a removal.
-However, if applicants are detained at this point, they do not have the legal status of asylum seekers, as the asylum seekers’ permission to stay ceases to be valid once a removal order becomes enforceable.[1]
+However, if applicants are detained at this point, they do not have the legal status of asylum applicants, as the asylum applicant’s permission to stay ceases to be valid once a removal order becomes enforceable.[1]
 Accordingly, within the meaning of German law, detention is only ordered once an asylum application has been finally rejected or in the context of a Dublin transfer.[2]
 However, with the entry into force of the Act on the Improvement of Removals on 27 February 2024, asylum applicants can now be detained if grounds for detention apply at the time when they lodged their application.
 This is relevant notably for cases where persons file a subsequent application in order to avoid imminent removal (see Legal framework of detention).
-Another change of the Residence Act introduced in 2020 had already allowedfor the ‘preparatory’ detention of persons who are subject to an entry ban and present ‘a significant danger to their own or others’ lives, or to internal security’ or have been convicted for criminal offences, including asylum seekers (see below).
+Another change of the Residence Act introduced in 2020 had already allowed for the ‘preparatory’ detention of persons who are subject to an entry ban and present ‘a significant danger to their own or others’ lives, or to internal security or have been convicted for criminal offences, including asylum applicants (see below).

 If an asylum application is lodged after a person has been taken into detention pending removal, this does not necessarily lead to a release and detention may be upheld for a period of 4 weeks (see Grounds for detention).
 The application is filed in written form to the BAMF, who then designates the responsible branch office.[3]
 The personal interview may take place in detention during that period.
 There are no special rules applicable for an interview in detention and the asylum applicants have the same rights and obligations as in any other interview carried out in a branch office of the BAMF.
 All interviews with detained applicants are conducted by the BAMF in person.
+Available statistics on detention pending removal do not provide information on the number of people who have applied for asylum while in detention.

-Pre-removal detention facilities existed in eleven Federal States in 2023 (see Place of detention).[7]
-The capacity of these detention facilities has increased significantly in recent years, from around 400 places in 2016,[8] to 821 available places at the beginning of 2022 (see Place of detention).
-As of September 2023, the capacity seems to have decreased slightly with 782 places available as of September 2023.[9]
 The high number of removals and the comparably low capacity of pre-removal detention facilities indicate that the vast majority of removals and Dublin transfers are carried out within a few hours or during the same day.
-This enables the authorities to put persons who are obliged to leave the country in short-term custody and no formal detention order has to be issued by a court.
-Still, the increase in detention facilities over the last years occurred in parallel with rising numbers of detentions since 2017.
-The decrease in both removals and detentions in 2020 is related to the Covid-19 pandemic and travel restrictions, which resulted in a suspension of removals for a certain period.
+This enables the authorities to put persons who are obliged to leave the country in short-term custody for which no formal detention order has to be issued by a court.

-Number of removals: 2017-2023
+Number of removals: 2017-2025

-2017 2018 2019 2020 2021 2022 2023
+2017 2018 2019 2020 2021 2022 2023 2024 2025

-23,966 26,114 22,097 10,800 11,982 12,945 16,430
+23,966 23,617 22,097 10,800 11,982 12,945 16,430 20,084 22,787

-Number of persons detained for removal or Dublin transfer: 2015-2023
+Number of persons detained for removal or Dublin transfer: 2015-2025

-2018 2019 2020 2021 2022 2023 (first half)*
+2018 2019 2020 2021 2022 2023 (first half, only Berlin) 2024 2025

-4,481 5,208 3,063 4,191 4,937 2,020
+4,481 5,208 3,063 4,191 4,937 2,020 Not available Not available

-Source.
-Federal Government, Reply to parliamentary question by The Left, 19/31669, 4 August 2021, available in German at: https://bit.ly/4awfTGM (Data for 2017-2020), Mediendienst Integration, “Im großen Stil” abschieben?, 23 October 2023, available in German at https://bit.ly/3tPuZqp (Data for 2021-2022), and data obtained by the Mediendienst Integration from Federal State authorities (Data for 2023).
+Source: Federal Government, Reply to parliamentary question by The Left, 19/31669, 4 August 2021, available in German at: https://bit.ly/4awfTGM (Data for 2017-2020), Mediendienst Integration, “Im großen Stil” abschieben?, 23 October 2023, available in German at https://bit.ly/3tPuZqp (Data for 2021-2022), and data obtained by the Mediendienst Integration from Federal State authorities (Data for 2023).
 Please note that the data for the years 2021 – 2023 are not complete as not all Federal States replied to the query (i. e. no data were provided for the facility at Berlin airport).
 In addition, there might be over- or undercounting due to different reporting practices by the different Federal States.

 Legal changes as a result of the ‘enforcement deficit’ debate

-Despite the stable number of removals over the last years prior to the Covid-19 outbreak, an alleged ‘enforcement deficit’ had become the subject of a heated political debate and a ‘media obsession’ in 2017 and 2018, as the authorities were being criticised for their failure to carry out removals.[10]
-This debate has continued under the government that took office in 2021, which pledged to increase efforts to enforce returns.[11]
-The debate has led to numerous restrictive reforms in 2017, 2019, 2020 and 2022 as well to an additional reform proposed in November 2023 (see below), and to a demand for increased use of detention in the removal procedure.
-In 2023, a total of 31,770 removals failed, compared to 16,430 effective removals.[12]
-This does not mean that all 31,770 persons were not returned, however, since authorities often carry out another removal attempt after the failed one.[13]
-The reasons for failure to carry out removals were as follows:
+Despite the stable number of removals over the last years prior to the Covid-19 outbreak, an alleged ‘enforcement deficit’ had become the subject of a heated political debate since 2017, as the authorities were being criticised for their failure to carry out removals.[13]
+The debate continued in the past years and led to numerous restrictive reforms in 2017, 2019, 2020, 2022 and 2024, and a demand for increased use of detention in the removal procedure.

-Failed removals in focus: 2023 (whole year)
+Failed removals in focus: 2025

 Reasons for cancellation or abandonment of removal measures Number of cases